-When President Joe Biden took office earlier this year, he didn’t waste any time implementing policies that threaten our most basic freedoms.
+When President Joe Biden took office in 2021, he didn’t waste any time implementing policies that threaten our most basic freedoms.

 Case in point: On his very first day in office, President Biden issued an executive order redefining “sex” to include “sexual orientation” and “gender identity.”
-This has various (and concerning) implications.
-One of those implications became reality just three weeks later, when the U.S. Department of Housing and Urban Development (HUD) issued a rule change.
-Under the new rules, religious schools are forced to open their sex-specific dormitories, including dorm rooms and showers, to members of the opposite sex.
+This has various implications.
+One of those implications became reality three weeks later, when the U.S. Department of Housing and Urban Development (HUD) issued a rule change.
+Under these new rules, religious schools are forced to open their sex-specific dormitories, including dorm rooms and showers, to members of the opposite sex.

-As you can probably imagine, this didn’t sit well with many faith-based institutions—in particular, College of the Ozarks.
-So its administration decided to do something about it.
+As you can probably imagine, this didn’t sit well with many faith-based institutions.
+That included College of the Ozarks—so its administration decided to do something about it.

 No students pay tuition at College of the Ozarks.
 Instead, they work on campus to help pay their way through school.
 The remainder of the costs are covered by donations.
-Because of this unique arrangement, in 1973 Richard Martin referred to the college as “Hard Work U.” in the Wall Street Journal—a label that College of the Ozarks has embraced.
+Because of this unique arrangement, in 1973 a Wall Street Journal article referred to the college as “Hard Work U.”—a label that College of the Ozarks has since embraced.

-At College of the Ozarks, the Christian faith is at the center of everything they do.
+At College of the Ozarks, the Christian faith is at the center of everything.
 For example, the college holds to a Christian belief that biological sex is not changeable, and it operates its dorms accordingly.

-But according to HUD’s rule change, colleges and universities nationwide, including faith-based institutions, would be forced to open girls’ dorms to male students.
-And not just open up residence halls by floor, but to place males in girls’ dorms as roommates and to allow them to use communal bathrooms and showers.
+But according to HUD’s rule change, colleges and universities nationwide—including faith-based institutions—would be forced to open girls’ dorms to male students.
+And not just to open up residence halls by floor, but to place males in girls’ dorms as roommates and to allow them to use communal bathrooms and showers.

 And that was something that College of the Ozarks couldn’t—and shouldn’t have to—accept.

 What's at stake?